ADC: All you need to know about antibody-drug conjugates

 Linker

-An antibody drug conjugate is the combination of mAbs’ highly specific targeting and cell killing abilities of cytotoxic agents in anticancer drugs.
+Antibody-drug conjugates selectively kill cells.
+An ADC is the combination of mAbs’ highly specific targeting and cell killing abilities of cytotoxic agents in anticancer drugs.
 To fight cancer most efficiently without harming healthy cells in the process, an targeting antibody is coupled with the drug through a chemical link.
 This causes higher malignancy selectivity while improving drug tolerability.

 These novel therapies carry certain risks, such as potential side effects, including thrombocytopenia (low platelet count), which can impact blood clotting and overall patient safety.
 Nevertheless, ADCs represent a significant advancement in targeted cancer therapy, providing new avenues for more effective and safer treatment options.